jeremysprofile/jeremysprofile.github.io/content/cv.md

             - 'Drives were both <abbr title="Serial Attached SCSI (Small Computer System Interface)">SAS</abbr> and <abbr title="Serial ATA (AT Attachment)">SATA</abbr>, different capacities, and different architectures, including <abbr title="Conventional Magnetic Recording">CMR</abbr> and <abbr title="Host-Aware">HA</abbr> <abbr title="Shingled Magnetic Recording">SMR</abbr>.'
             - text: 'Updated <abbr title="Conventional Magnetic Recording">CMR</abbr>-style tests for <abbr title="Host-Aware">HA</abbr> <abbr title="Shingled Magnetic Recording">SMR</abbr> drives'
               hidden: 'SMR drive tracks overlap so you have to write tracks in order; you can''t just rewrite a small part of the track, you have to rewrite the whole track'
-        - text: 'Created Python parsers to read >20,000 log files and generate Excel workbooks with graphs, pivot tables, and conditionally-highlighted statistics'
+        - text: 'Created Python parsers to generate graphs, pivot tables, and conditionally-highlighted statistics from >20,000 log files'
           hidden:
             - 'Created pivot tables with automatic highlighting, graphs, and summary data output in top workbook with raw data in other workbooks.'
             - 'Read in text log files created from our various tests and output data to Excel via <a href="https://pypi.org/project/XlsxWriter/"><code>XlsxWriter</code></a>.'